-‘Secure by design’ is a term that is used by marketing people and those writing requirements statements.
+‘Secure by design’ is a term used by marketing people and those writing requirements statements.
 It is a worthy objective, but difficult to define and measure.
 In this brave new world of ‘cyber’ and ‘cloud’ it is assumed, by many, that secure by design must require some evolutionary leap in security architectural concepts to deliver such an objective in the 21st century.

 This idea is flawed – the principles of secure design were established a long time ago and remain as true today as they were in 1975, when they were defined by Saltzer and Schroeder’s seminal work, “The Protection of Information in Computer Systems”.
 This set of secure design principles has been used, interpreted and re-defined many times, yet remains the basis of security architecture and is particularly applicable to security systems – the part of an IT environment that implements security functions or offers security services).